obot-platform/mcp-oauth-proxy/README.md

 ### MCP Proxy

-- `ANY /mcp/*` - Proxies requests to MCP server with user context headers
+- `ANY /*` - Proxies any request not mentioned above to MCP server with user context headers

 ## OAuth Flow